 Native American Drug and Gang Initiative (NADGI)

 The United States Attorney’s Office is an active partner in the Native American Drug and Gang Initiative (NADGI) in Wisconsin.
 This group, composed of nine Wisconsin tribes, takes a multi-jurisdictional approach to combating and reducing drug and gang activity.
 It’s mission is to share information and investigative resources to service Wisconsin Tribes and surrounding communities, to help reduce violence and crime on Indian Reservations.

 Drug Endangered Children (DEC) in Indian Country

 A Drug Endangered Children (DEC) Program, is a multidisciplinary team composed of members of the United States Attorney’s Office, law enforcement, human services, local prosecutors, the medical community, health department, probation and parole, schools, treatment centers, non-profit groups and concerned community members.
 DEC programs work together to identify and provide resources to Drug Endangered Children.
 Ultimately, DEC Programs interrupt the cycle of abuse created by drug endangered environments.

-William J. Roach and Erin E. Morgan, Indian Country Coordinators,
+Andrew Maier and Erin E. Morgan, Indian Country Coordinators,

 US Attorney's Office, Eastern District of Wisconsin